BradNeuberg/cloudless/README.md

 Note: The `train.sh` script is currently hard-coded to use S3 instances in the `us-east-1` region; change `S3_REGION` inside the script if your setup differs.

 When training is finished the results will end up in the `cloudless-data` bucket on S3, tarred and gzipped.
 You can download this and run it locally on your host against the test validation scripts to see how well training went.
-On your own machine _outside_ aws run:
+On your own machine _outside_ AWS run:

 ```
 aws s3 ls cloudless-data